zengliwei/magento2_forms/README.md

 Help to create and handle customized forms, show as widgets.

+Administrator will receive an email after customer submitting a form, and is able to check submit records through admin panel.

 ## Installation

 1. Execute this command to download the module through composer:<br>